 Acquired Prostate Cancer Risk Factors

 Certain factors (inflammation, hormone levels, radiation, or even diet) may also cause genetic mutations or irregularities that contribute to prostate cancer.
-For example, men with high levels of androgens, or male hormones like testosterone, may produce more cells than normal, and this excess itself leads to prostate cancer.
+For example, men with high levels of androgens, or male hormones like testosterone, may produce more cells than normal, and this excess itself leads to this type of cancer.

 High levels of insulin-like growth factor-1 (IGF-1), needed for cell growth rather than blood sugar metabolism, may also create a situation where excess cells lead to prostate cancer.

-Additional prostate cancer causes include exposure to radiation, certain chemicals, foods, and even certain vitamins or – more importantly, dietary supplements.
+Additional causes for this type of cancer causes include exposure to radiation, certain chemicals, foods, and even certain vitamins or – more importantly, dietary supplements.
 Potentially carcinogenic (cancer-causing) chemicals include pesticides, chlorine, steroids, arsenic, cadmium, and perfluoroctanoic acid, to name a few.
-Foods to avoid include red meat, cow’s milk, and other forms of calcium.
+Foods to avoid include red meat, cow milk, and other forms of calcium.
 Supplements containing creatine or androstenedione should be avoided.